deniskond/dfcomps.ru/README.md

 # Quick start

 The repository consists of several applications which are managed by [Nx Workspaces](https://nx.dev/).
 Every app is written in [Typescript](https://www.typescriptlang.org/), recommended version of [NodeJS](https://nodejs.org/) is 18.x.
-To develop backend locally, you need to install [Docker](https://www.docker.com/) for working with database and migrations.
+To develop backend locally, you need to install [Docker](https://www.docker.com/) for working with database.
 Before running any projects locally, you need to install npm packages:

 ```bash
 npm i